-PROJECT SPONSOR PROJECT NAME COUNTY / TRIBE PROPOSITION 1E IRWM STORMWATER FLOOD MANAGEMEN п City of Fortuna Rohner Creek Flood Control and Riparian Habitat Restoration Project Humboldt The Rohner Creek Flood Control and Riparian Habitat Improveme nt Project is a watershed-based, channel corridor-scale project with multiple objectives and be nefits including t and flood alleviation.
-The project is intended to provide immediate and substantial improveme function, reduce the frequency of flood related property damage and improve riparian habitat along a 1-mile stretch of creek which runs through the center of t the City of Fortuna.
-Sonoma County Water Agency Copeland Creek Enhancement and Restoration Project: Detention and Recharge Basins Project Sonoma surface water quality, the quantity and quality of habitat a includes construction of storm water detention/groundwat reduce the impacts of future 100 year floods upon the dow been determined to affect at least one - quarter of the d School, businesses, residences, and adjoining City arterial ion and sediment removal from Copeland Creek which will improve storm water mana vailable for native wildlife, and enhance stream conditions to support fisheries.
-It als er recharge basins sited to capture runoff from the Copeland Creek headwaters which vnstream properties and structures.
-The regional and local impacts of a 100 year floo ownstream City of Rohnert Park including Sonoma State University, Rancho Cotati Hig roadways, such as Rohnert Park Expressway, Snyder Lane, and Commerce Boulevard. o i would d have h OTHER PROJECTS Craus Junter Manifester Inclamentation Decrementarity Chapter Valley, CCA Cielvinen and the Basin's public and private stakeholders, gather and subr the requirements set forth by the 2014 Sustainable Groundwater water monitoring network in the Basin that will establish baselir and irrigation practices in the Shasta Valley.
-Data will be collect Groundwater Monitoring Implementation Program for the Shasta Valley GSA the Groundwater Sustainability Agency (GSA) for the Shasta Valley Medium Priority Basin 1-004 nit pertinant data to the GSA to utilize in preparation of a Groundwater Sustainability Plan (GSP Management Act (SGMA).
-This objective will be accomplished by establishing a groundwater an e conditions in the Basin, and to assess the complex interactions between groundwater, surface ed and analyzed in accordance with the Best Management Practices (BMPs) outlined by the De prized and submitted to the Shasta Valley GSA for the purpose of informing an effective GSP. ) to satisfy nd surface ce water,
+PROJECT SPONSOR PROJECT NAME COUNTY / TRIBE PROPOSITION 1E IRWM STORMWATER FLOOD MANAGEM PROPOSITION 1E IRWM STORMWATER FLOOD MANAGEMENT City of Fortuna Rohner Creek Flood Control and Riparian Habitat Restoration Project Humboldt The Rohner Creek Flood Control and Riparian Habitat Improver nent Project is a watershed-based, channel corridor-scale project with multiple objectives and be enefits including ent and flood alleviation.
+The project is intended to provide immediate and substantial improveme function, reduce the frequency of flood related property damage ge and improve riparian habitat along a 1-mile stretch of creek which runs through the center of the City of Fortuna.
+Sonoma County Water Agency Copeland Creek Enhancement and Restoration Project: Detention and Recharge Basins Project Sonoma surface water quality, the quantity and quality of habital includes construction of storm water detention/groundw reduce the impacts of future 100 year floods upon the d been determined to affect at least one - quarter of the School, businesses, residences, and adjoining City arter ation and sediment removal from Copeland Creek which will improve storm water mana t available for native wildlife, and enhance stream conditions to support fisheries.
+It als rater recharge basins sited to capture runoff from the Copeland Creek headwaters which ownstream properties and structures.
+The regional and local impacts of a 100 year floo downstream City of Rohnert Park including Sonoma State University, Rancho Cotati Hig al roadways, such as Rohnert Park Expressway, Snyder Lane, and Commerce Boulevard o 1 would d have h OTHER PROJECTS Shasta Valley Resource Conservation District Groundwater Monitoring Implementation Program for the Shasta Valley GSA Siskiyou The purpose of this project is to provide technical assistance to the Groundwater Sustainability Agency (GSA) for the Shasta Valley Medium Priority Basin 1-004 (the Basin) and the Basin's public and private stakeholders, gather and submit pertinant data to the GSA to utilize in preparation of a Groundwater Sustainability Plan (GSP) to satisfy the requirements set forth by the 2014 Sustainable Groundwater Management Act (SGMA).
+This objective will be accomplished by establishing a groundwater and surface water monitoring network in the Basin that will establish baseline conditions in the Basin, and to assess the complex interactions between groundwater, surface water, and irrigation practices in the Shasta Valley.
+Data will be collected and analyzed in accordance with the Best Management Practices (BMPs) outlined by the Department of Water Resources (DWR).
+The data and analysis will be summarized and submitted to the Shasta Valley GSA for the purpose of informing an effective GSP.

-Table 61 California Energy Commission Funded Projects - 2010
+Table L-61 California Energy Commission Funded Projects - 2010

 In 2010 the NCRP was funded a California Energy Commission Energy Efficiency & Conservation Block Grant to address other challenges facing the region, including energy independence, greenhouse gas emissions reduction, and job creation.
+Table L-60 lists all NCRP projects to date including those funded through the IRWM Grant program.